Toa Payoh Bus Interchange: Counter-terrorism exercise

 The Toa Payoh Bus Interchange participated in the Exercise Northstar V counter-terrorism exercise on 8 January 2006, which simulated a terrorist bomb attack on various transport infrastructure, including MRT stations and bus interchanges.

 Bomb hoax

-Similar to other bomb hoaxes at Hougang and Jurong East, 21-year-old Lin Zhenghuang was sentenced to 3 months in jail on 7 February 2007 and fined S$4000 for eight charges under the Computer Misuse Act.
+Similar to other bomb hoaxes at Hougang and Jurong East, 21-year-old Lin Zhenghuang was sentenced to 3 months in jail on 7 February 2007 and fined S$4,000 for eight charges under the Computer Misuse Act.
 The charges were for 'mooching' or illegally tapping into his neighbour's unsecured wireless internet network and posting a bomb hoax on an online forum of popular technology site HardwareZone.
 Lin previously pleaded guilty to one charge under the Telecommunications Act for transmitting a false message and nine charges under the Computer Misuse Act.
 The accused posted a message on 22 July 2005, reporting that there had been a bomb attack at Toa Payoh Bus Interchange.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Toa Payoh Bus Interchange were divided into 6 Bus Packages, operated by two different bus operators.
+Under the bus contracting model, all bus services operating from Toa Payoh Bus Interchange were divided into six bus packages, operated by three bus operators until June 2027, from which SMRT Buses will take over the Serangoon-Eunos bus package, bringing the total to 4 operators.
+Toa Payoh Bus Interchange is primarily run by the operator of Bishan-Toa Payoh bus package, which currently is SBS Transit.